Antonius-MS/Konf_M20_Gindra-Vady_Juric_Metry-Saad/README.md

 - To open the bottle use the openBottle method and it will print if it is being opened or if it is already open

 By Valentina Juric (GitHub: valentinajuric)

+## Features to implement for Root_Beer Class ##

+- Make a Root_Beer
+- Give the Root-Beer a name
+- State if you know this kind of beverage
+- Displpay information about the Root_Beer